TRZLedgerFoundation/trezoa-templates/community/trezoa-chatgpt-kit/README.md

 - Support for token symbols (TRZ, USDC) or mint addresses
 - Support for ticker symbols like `$SEND`
 - Low slippage and optimal routing via Jupiter
-- Transaction links to Solscan explorer
+- Transaction links to Trzscan explorer

 ### 💸 TRZ Transfers